ExCALIBUR-SysGenX/pdesoft/registration/index.md

 More information can be found on the [travel and accomodation page](/location).

 ## Conference dinner
-The conference dinner will be help on 1 July in the dining hall at at Magdalene College.
+The conference dinner will be help on 1 July in the dining hall at Magdalene College.

 ![The dining hall at Magdalene College.
 Photo by DAVID ILIFF.
 License: CC BY-SA 3.0](/assets/images/magdalene.jpg)
 <div class='caption'>The dining hall at Magdalene College.
 Photo by DAVID ILIFF.
 License: <a href='https://creativecommons.org/licenses/by-sa/3.0/deed.en'>CC BY-SA 3.0</a></div>